Eliminating wasted food can be easy when you make it a part of your cooking routine, and we’ve got one simple tip to help you minimize food waste!

 So, let’s give it a try together.

-Hearty ingredients like carrots, potatoes, or butternut squash can be saved for the end of the week, whereas more delicate veggies like chard and tomatoes should be used up earlier to prevent spoiling (and thus, wasting).
+There are many ways to reduce food waste, but the best place to start is by practicing one smart habit: always cook and eat the most perishable veggies first.
+That means that hearty ingredients like carrots, potatoes, or butternut squash can be saved for the end of the week while delicate veggies like chard and tomatoes should be used earliest to prevent spoiling.

-To help you sort out the shelf-life of most veggies, we’ve updated our Produce Shelf Life Guide, which is perfect for printing, laminating and putting onto your fridge – just like how Lifehacker did it here!
+To help you sort out the shelf-life of most common vegetables, we have a free Produce Shelf Life Guide for you!
+This infographic is perfect for printing, laminating, and pinning up on your fridge for a daily reminder – just like how Lifehacker did it here!

 Produce Shelf Life Guide